mediagrid/capacitor-native-audio/README.md

 # @mediagrid/capacitor-native-audio

-# 🚧🚧 THIS PACKAGE IS UNRELEASED 🚧🚧

-We are currently working on testing this package and it will be released soon.

 ## Description

 Play audio in a Capacitor app natively (Android/iOS) from a URL/web source simultaneously with background audio.
-Also supports background/foreground playing.
+Also supports background playing with an OS notification.

 ## Install